Guldbagge/GuldbaggensGlosAppBlazor/README.md

 - 📊 Tracks the number of correct answers.
 - 💾 Saves user responses to a database.
 - 🤖 **AI Assistance**
-  - Students can get help with understanding texts.
+  - Students can get AI-generated feedback on texts they have written.
   - Automatically generate quizzes based on selected vocabulary or topics.